Skip to main content

 for the brewery to stay profitable.

-Ownership proceeded to pour hundreds of thousands of dollars into new labels, signs and all associated items; as well as modernizing the plant's production area, with additional improvements to the offices and hospitality room.
+Ownership proceeded to pour money into new labels, signs and all associated items; as well as modernizing the plant's production area, with additional improvements to the offices and hospitality room.
+The office buildings were adorned with a Swiss motif, which in hindsight did not look all that spectacular.

 The Name Change